Filters

 In an ideal band pass filter:

-and above are completely blocked - The transitions at both cutoff frequencies are instantaneous
+- The transitions at both cutoff frequencies are instantaneous

 Band pass filters are used in radio receivers to select specific channels, in audio systems to isolate certain frequency ranges, and in many communication systems.